Table of contents

 Machine condition monitoring steps

-STEP 2: Assessment of machinery status and their criticality for the facility operation
+STEP 2: Assessment of machinery status and its criticality for the facility operation

-STEP 3: Identification of appropriate machine condition monitoring technique for each of the available assets
+STEP 3: Identification of appropriate machine condition monitoring techniques for each of the available assets

 STEP 4: Selection of available technologies on the market